Martini Primer – History and Legends

-This gives rise to a belief it was invented in New York in the 1920’s.
-By then, the classic recipe of gin and vermouth in a 2:1 ratio, garnished with an olive had become the norm.
-It’s popularity soared because gin was readily available, even during prohibition.
+This uncertainty has fueled the belief that the cocktail as we know it was created in New York during the 1920s.
+By then, the classic recipe—gin and vermouth mixed in a 2:1 ratio and garnished with an olive—had become the standard.
+Its popularity soared, partly because gin was easily accessible, even during Prohibition.

-Many have waxed poetic about the martini.
-Journalist H. L. Mencken called it “the only American invention as perfect as the sonnet”.
+Over the years it has inspired admiration and literary praise.
+Journalist H. L. Mencken famously called it “the only American invention as perfect as the sonnet.”

 Winston Churchill